Sorrento Wedding Photographer

 Bride

-A bride and groom embrace under a floral trellis with the sea in the background, as captured by Emiliano Russo.
+A bride and groom embrace under a floral pergola with a sea view, captured by a Sorrento wedding photographer.

 We are Featured and Awarded on